 (2) If a notice has been given under the Dog Act 1976 section 33G(2) before the commencement day, on or after the commencement day the notice is to be taken to refer to the right to apply to the State Administrative Tribunal for a review.

 ”.

-6 On the date as at which this compilation was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
-142 7, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:
+6 The Courts Legislation Amendment and Repeal Act 2004 Sch.
+2 cl.
+15

-“

-142. Other amendments to various Acts

-Each Act listed in Schedule 2 is amended as set out in that Schedule immediately below the short title of the Act.

-”.

-Schedule 2 cl.
-15 reads as follows:

-“

-Schedule 2 — Other amendments to Acts

-15. Dog Act 1976 7